liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/03-submitting-your-app.markdown

 **Security:** If your app does *not* use Liferay's PACL Security Manager, check the appropriate box.
-Otherwise, make sure to enable the security manager in your app by including the setting `security-manager-enabled=true` in your [`liferay-plugin-package.properties`](http://docs.liferay.com/portal/6.2/propertiesdoc/liferay-plugin-package_6_2_0.properties.html) file.
+Otherwise, make sure to enable the security manager in your app by including the setting `security-manager-enabled=true` in the [`liferay-plugin-package.properties`](http://docs.liferay.com/portal/6.2/propertiesdoc/liferay-plugin-package_6_2_0.properties.html) file in your WAR files and specify a `OSGI-INF/permissions.perm` file in your module JAR files.

 **Tags:** A set of descriptive words that categorize your app.
 These tags are free-form and can help potential purchasers find your app through keyword